US allows emergency COVID-19 vaccine in bid to end pandemic

 Political interference has complicated health authorities’ message that the testing was rigorous and cut no corners.

-President Donald Trump bashed the FDA, again, Friday for taking too long, complaining that the agency “is still a big, old slow turtle.”
+Trump bashed the FDA, again, Friday for taking too long, complaining that the agency “is still a big, old slow turtle.”
 One of his deputies even pressed Hahn to clear the shots by the end of the day or face possible firing, two administration officials said.

 The FDA is unique in analyzing drugmakers’ raw data, a process that takes longer than many other countries’ regulatory reviews.
 In addition, the FDA insisted that large COVID-19 vaccine studies track at least half the participants for two months to look for side effects, a time period when historically any vaccine problems appear.